Jamie Crabb MBACP, MA, PG Dip, BA (Hons.)

 - Specific learning differences and neurodiversity (dyslexia, dyspraxia, ADHD, autism and Aspergers)

-- The experience of growing up in foster care and adoption
+- The experience of growing up in foster care

 - Diagnosed mental health conditions